kadonnelly13/scamdefenders/content/_index.md

 ---
-description: A simple guide to help protect you and the people you care about from common online scams.
+description: Tips and resources for helping protect the people you care about from online scams.
+These scams are constantly evolving and there is no foolproof way of stopping them but here are some ways to help.
 title: Scam Defenders
 ---